evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Example 3**.
-To Test that Semantic similarity between to columns is greater or equal to 0.9:
+To test that Semantic similarity between two columns is greater or equal to 0.9:

 ```python
 test_suite = TestSuite(tests=[